 ofinstitutions and private sector organizations, and other prominent members of the community.
 The complete policy on VIP guests can be found at

-VIP Visitors Notification Form to Patti Nolin, Special Assistant to the President,
+VIP Visitors Notification Form to Patti Nolin, Event Coordinator,

 Trip Fact Sheet Template: